caente/caente.github.com/_posts/2017-02-23-quick-and-dirty.md

 ---
 {% include JB/setup %}

+### Introduction

+In this piece I'll try to explain by example, how I use shapeless to bend the will of Scala :-)

+#### Required skills

+1 - recursion

+2 - implicit classes

+3 - knowing the existence of shapeless and `HList`s

 ### The Problem

 This is an actual problem we had at work, it was related to the data-science pipeline.
-If you want to find cool stuff to work on, you should try to help the data scientists, they have the coolest and craziest requirements.
-The craziness of the requirements might imply design issues, but that would be outside the scope of this piece.

 We needed that, given a list of functions, e.g.: